avengers-p7/Avengers_P7_Documents/OT Micro Services/Application/Salary_API.md

    ```
 The test cases are present in **[src/test/java/com/opstree/microservice/salary](./src/test/java/com/opstree/microservice/salary)**.
 For dev testing, the Swagger UI can be used for sample payload generation and requests.
 The swagger page will be accessible on http://localhost:8080/salary-documentation.

-3. Now, we can start our application using Java runtime using.
+3. Now, we can start our application using Java runtime.

    ```shell
    java -jar target/salary-0.1.0-RELEASE.jar